 The reality is that international efforts have failed to deliver a solution.
 The G20’s Debt Service Suspension Initiative (DSSI) offered some limited breathing room for select countries struggling with the aftershocks of the pandemic, but expired last December.

 Even before the pandemic, African finances were tight and debt was high.
-Covid-19 triggered two years of further economic hardship, with an enormous need to secure financing to lessen the impact on citizens and the economy, but few options to do so.
+It had made sense for countries to borrow in this period as they were receiving a good price for commodity exports, and interest rates and repayment cost were low- and financing for development needs high.
+Covid-19 marked the beginning of global events that have caused economic hardship, with an enormous need to secure financing to lessen the impact of health, food, fuel and inflation crises on citizens and the economy, whilst investing in climate adaptation and mitigation, but few options to do so.